Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 ![Bank balance-transfers page](https://kyuu-ji.github.io/htb-write-up/bank/bank_balance-transfers.png)

-This goes way down.
 There are around 1000 of these files.
 Looking at one of them they hold this content:
 ```markdown
 ++OK ENCRYPT SUCCESS
 +=================+